The Jerusalem Post: The Palestine Bulletin, 1925–1932

 During its time as The Palestine Post, the publication supported the struggle for a Jewish homeland in Palestine and openly opposed British policy restricting Jewish immigration during the Mandate period.
-According to one commentator, "Zionist institutions considered the newspaper one of the most effective means of exerting influence on the British authorities."
+According to one commentator, "Zionist institutions considered the newspaper one of the most effective means of exerting influence on the British authorities".

 1948 bombing

-On the evening of 1 February 1948, a stolen British police car loaded with half a ton of TNT pulled up in front of the Jerusalem office of the Palestine Post; the driver of a second car arrived a few minutes later, lit the fuse and drove off.
+On the evening of 1 February 1948, a stolen British police car loaded with half a ton of TNT pulled up in front of the Jerusalem office of the Palestine Post on Solel Street (now Hahavazelet).
+The driver of a second car arrived a few minutes later, lit the fuse and drove off.
 The building also contained other newspaper offices, the British press censor, the Jewish settlement police, and a Haganah post with a cache of weapons.
 Arab leader Abd al-Qadir al-Husayni claimed responsibility for the bombing, but historian Uri Milstein reported that the bomb had been prepared by the Nazi-trained Fawzi el-Kutub, known as "the engineer", with the involvement of two British army deserters, Cpl.
 Peter Mersden and Capt.
 Eddie Brown.
-Three persons died in the bombing, a newspaper typesetter and two people who lived in a nearby block of flats.
+Four people were killed in the bombing, including three Post employees.
+According to the Palestine Post at the time, a newspaper typesetter and two people who lived in a nearby block of flats died.
 Dozens of others were injured and the printing press was destroyed.
 The morning paper came out in a reduced format of two pages, printed at a small print shop nearby.

-1950–present
+The Jerusalem Post

+Labor movement, 1950–1989

 In 1950, two years after the State of Israel was declared, the paper was renamed The Jerusalem Post.

-The broadsheet newspaper is published from Sunday to Friday, with no edition appearing on Saturday (the Jewish Sabbath) and Jewish religious holidays.
-Regular opinion columnists write on subjects such as religion, foreign affairs and economics. the owner of the paper is Eli Azur, editor-in-chief is Yaakov Katz and the managing editor is David Brinn.
+Until 1989, the paper supported the Labor Party.

+Black's Hollinger, 1989–2004

+In 1989, the paper was purchased by Hollinger Inc., owned by Conrad Black.
+A number of journalists resigned from the Post after Black's takeover and founded The Jerusalem Report, a weekly magazine eventually sold to the Post.
+After the acquisition, the Jerusalem Post underwent a noticeable shift to the political right.

+Under editor-in-chief David Makovsky, from 1999 to 2000, the paper took a centrist position on defense, but began to reject socialism.
+In 2002, Hollinger hired the politically conservative Bret Stephens of The Wall Street Journal as editor-in-chief.
+David Horovitz took over as editor-in-chief on 1 October 2004.
+From 2004 onward, editor David Horovitz moved the paper to the center.

+Azur's Mirkaei Tikshoret

+On 16 November 2004, Hollinger sold the paper to Mirkaei Tikshoret Limited, a Tel Aviv-based publisher of Israeli newspapers owned by Eli Azur.
+CanWest Global Communications, Canada's biggest media concern, had announced an agreement to take a 50 percent stake in The Jerusalem Post after Mirkaei bought the property, but the deal soured.
+The two sides went to arbitration, and CanWest lost.